3 Phase Power Supplies

 Star or Wye Connection

-Connecting one end of each of the coils together, as shown on the right, makes a star or wye connection.
+Connecting one end of each of the coils together, as shown on the left, makes a star or wye connection.
 The phase voltage (or phase to neutral voltage) is the voltage measured across a single coil.
 The line voltage (phase to phase voltage) is measured across two coils.

 In a star or wye-connected system, the line voltage is higher than the phase voltage by a factor of the square root of 3 (1.732).